+This program is presented through a partnership of the National Council of Juvenile and Family Court Judges, the Judicial Studies Graduate Degree Program at the University of Nevada, Reno, and The National Judicial College.
 This course is for any judge who hears family law cases involving the dissolution of marriages, child custody and visitation, and child support.
 The faculty provides practice-based tools to assist judges in the management of the most complex issues in domestic relations.

 Why should I take this course?